frictionlessdata/frictionless-js/README.md

 We have two type of tests Karma based for browser testing and Mocha with Chai for Node.
 All node tests are in `datajs/test` folder.
 Since Mocha is sensitive to test namings, we have separate the folder `/browser-test` for only Karma.

-- To run browser test, first you need to build the lib in order to have the bundle in `/lib` folder.
-Run: `yarn build`, then for browser testing `yarn test:browser`, this will run Karma tests
+- To run browser test, first you need to build the library in order to have the bundle in `dist/browser` folder.
+Run: `yarn build:browser` to achieve this, then for browser testing use the command `yarn test:browser`, this will run Karma tests.
 - To test in Node: `yarn test:node`
 - To run all tests including Node and browser run `yarn test`
 - To watch Node test run: `yarn test:node:watch`